 - The difference between institutional diversity, which divides people into categories, and diversity in lived experience.

 - Issues of implicit bias — a prejudice or stereotype that people can hold outside of conscious awareness or control.

 - The tension between the desire to avoid self-segregation and the need for safe spaces for diverse or minority groups.

-- Accessibility concerns.
+- Disability concerns.

 - The need for a greater examination and understanding of socioeconomic diversity at Grinnell.

 - The need for a designated physical space where we can address diversity issues.